adambuczek/adambuczek.github.io/src/blog/iframe-security.md

  - iframe
 published: true
 excerpt: An illustration of how an embedded site can access the opener context.
 Based on [Tangled Web](https://nostarch.com/tangledweb).
+image: /assets/iframe-security.png
 ---
 You have no control over sites that provide their functionality via embedded frames.
-3rd party providers who offer their functionality for free usually gather user data to be sold to ad providers as a form of *payment*.\
+3rd party providers who offer their functionality for free usually gather user data to be sold to ad providers as a form of *payment*.

 Cross-origin Frames
 ---